 - training periods – staff undertake a training event or undergo job shadowing/ observation/ training in a relevant organisation abroad

-- a study period at an Erasmus partner institution lasting between 3 and 12 months and fully recognised as part of their degree
+- a study period at an Erasmus partner institution lasting between 3 and 12 months and fully recognised as part of your degree

-- a traineeship (work placement) in a programme country abroad lasting between 2 and 12 months and fully recognised as part of their degree
+- a traineeship (work placement) in a programme country abroad lasting between 2 and 12 months and fully recognised as part of your degree

 Students - Why choose Erasmus?

 Broaden your horizons by exploring the multitude of cultures and languages on your doorstep whilst gaining credit towards your degree.
 You will be able to access a wide range of subject areas and acquire a network of international friends and contacts.
 Boost your employability by increasing your confidence, problem solving and language skills.
 Grants and tuition fee agreements are in place to help finance your experience.
 It’s not a holiday, it’s the experience of a lifetime!